Student Regulations/Information

 Success Courses

-The Student Success Center provides a series of classes aimed at supporting student success.
+Learning Services & Analytics, a department of the Student Success Center, provides a series of classes aimed at supporting student success.

 Testing Services

-The Student Success Center provides testing services including exam proctoring, make-up exams, standardized tests, and certification exams.
+Disability Resources, a department of the Student Success Center, provides testing services including exam proctoring, make-up exams, standardized tests, and certification exams.

 Tutoring and Academic Support